davipccunha/discordjs-helper/README.md

 Then, the package handles it when an interaction is created

 # Found a problem?
-Please let me know of any problems found by filing an issue at [GitHub issue](https://github.com/davipccunha/discordjs-helper/issues).
+Please let me know of any problems found by opening an issue at [GitHub issue](https://github.com/davipccunha/discordjs-helper/issues).
 If you have a suggestion or just want to contact me, please send an email to davipccunha@gmail.com

 # Known issues
 Here is the list of already known problems that I might be working on a fix: